Machine-Learning-Operations/data-preparation/README.md

-In this repo we will look at the distinct elements of Data Acquisition and Data Preprocessing.
+In this repo we will look at Data Preparation including Data Acquisition and Data Preprocessing.